 Of the heuristics previously mentioned, the most appropriate method for obtaining an estimate of the absolute or relative rate of hybridization error is thermodynamics and statistical thermodynamics.
-For example, $p(s^)$, $n(s^)$, pair probabilities, and free energy have been used to evaluate whether a singly stranded sequence will have the desired secondary structure, s^ [DLWP04].
-Statistical thermodynamics (the partition function of all hybridized configurations) has been used to evaluate the set of strands used in Adleman's original Hamiltonian Path problem by predicting the error rate [DR00].
-An algorithm exists which tests that a given set of singly-stranded DNA strands have no unspecific hybridizations for word sets used as a comma-free language , based on the minimum free energy constraint [ADS+03].
+For example, $p(s^)$, $n(s^)$, pair probabilities, and free energy have been used to evaluate whether a singly stranded sequence will have the desired secondary structure, s^ [10].
+Statistical thermodynamics (the partition function of all hybridized configurations) has been used to evaluate the set of strands used in Adleman's original Hamiltonian Path problem by predicting the error rate [44].
+Computational incoherence [34,39], ξ , could also be used for evaluation.
 In addition, the energy gap or probability gap could be used for evaluation.
 The final evaluation criterion must be how the strands perform in the laboratory, since this is what the library is ultimately designed for.